 Tampon is a product that has currently no credibility, there are few scientific studies that can hold in favor of its use, so it is a product that will attract above all the suspicion of consumers.
 It is essential to deconstruct the received ideas around.

 In general, the use of tampons conveys the image of a greater ladies’ freedom of movement, it suggests to potential Chinese consumers an easing of the physical constraint that their rules represent.

 Making tampons a vector of feminine emancipation, especially by associating its marketing image with female sport, can be an advantageous solution.
 Sport is indeed synonymous with good health and physical resistance, the exact opposite of diseases in the consumer’s mind; this association of ideas thus counteracts the concerns related to its effects on the body.

 The example of Pampers: communication AND information, a double-marketing strategy

-The Pampers website has been designed to meet the needs of moms: it offers free to users a pregnancy calendar, a pregnancy calculator and a names generator program, and a dedicated space gathering information and advice in response to the questions of young parents.
+The Pampers website has been designed to meet the needs of moms: it offers free to users a pregnancy calendar, a pregnancy calculator and a names’ generator program, and a dedicated space gathering information and advice in response to the questions of young parents.
 The content of the website is even adjusted according to the age of the toddler, one of the first consumer data collected straight on the homepage.

-To go further, faced with the concern and ignorance of the users’ majority, brand could dedicate a tab of its website to gather the different symptoms of urinary tract infection, toxic shock, cystitis, mycoses and dysmenorrhoea and their possible treatments, in order to clearly distinguish these cases.
-An easily accessible information gathered at the same place would reassure consumers and asserts the brand credibility as well as increasing its popularity.
+To go further, faced with the concern and ignorance of the users’ majority, the brand could dedicate a tab of its website to gather the different symptoms of urinary tract infection, toxic shock, cystitis, mycoses, and dysmenorrhoea, and their possible treatments, in order to clearly distinguish these cases.
+Easily accessible information gathered at the same place would reassure consumers and asserts the brand credibility as well as increasing its popularity.